deepanshs/csdmpy/docs/examples/1D{1}-datasets/1D{1}-datasets.rst

       9486.43847656 -770.0413208j  ...   -70.95385742  -28.32843018j
         37.54849243  +20.15689087j  -193.92285156  -67.06524658j]

-Similarly, the coordinates along the dimension are
+The coordinates along the dimension are

 .. doctest::